 Funded by / Ownership

-Christianity Today is owned by Christianity Today International.
-Revenue is derived through subscriptions and a shop that sells back issues of the magazine.
+Christianity Today International owns Christianity Today.
+Revenue is derived through subscriptions and a shop that sells back magazine issues.

 Analysis / Bias

 Overall, we rate Christianity Today Right-Center Biased based on story selection and editorial positions that slightly favor the Right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 5/8/2017) Updated (12/20/2019)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 5/8/2017) Updated (06/17/2022)

 Last Updated on May 19, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.